rahul-gharat/dronahq-docs/docs/connecting-via-ssh-keys.md

 :::tip

 You also have the option to add an existing SSH key from your system.
-Simply toggle the Import Key option and choose a `.pem` file from the system.
+Simply toggle the Import Key option and choose a `.pem` file from the system with addition to passphrase implication.

 <figure>
   <Thumbnail src="/img/advanced-concepts/connecting-via-ssh-keys/import-key.png" alt="Import SSH Key" />